 - Dashboard mounted – these usually stick with a type of adhesive.

-Which one you choose depends on your phone, and your vehicle.
+But which one you choose depends on your phone, and your vehicle.

 For example, if you have a larger phone, a magnet might not be strong enough to keep your phone attached to your air vent.
 It could also prevent wireless charging, and block apps like Apple Pay.